phonon-protocol/grid-redeem/README.md

 # Grid Redeem

+A simple UI for converting GRID to PHONON.

+The large majority of functionality can be found in `./web-app/src/hooks/useData.ts` and `./web-app/src/navigation/Home.tsx`.

+Currently hosted on ahinchliff's personal Vercel account.
+Any commits to master will trigger a new deployment.

 ## Running Locally

 If you dont want to run the front end against a local fork of mainnet you can skip the "Chain" steps.